jouwdan/tutors-final-project/README.md

 Figure 7 - Late work in progress implementing DaisyUI in Tutors

+# Tutors Tech Team

+## Red Hat Onboarding

+In August 2021, after a successful build & release of Tutors using DaisyUI, Eamonn approached me asking if I would like to join the Tutors 'tech team'.
+Red Hat had agreed to commit resources for further development of Tutors, appointing a project manager & 2 engineers to work on Tutors 1 day a week, with a weekly meeting to chat about progress on the project.
+I was, of course, thrilled to be part of the team and contribute further to the UX of Tutors.

 # State of the Art

 UX Design Systems & CSS Frameworks